 I plan on creating a separate blog post about toy rotation, but for now, you can see most of the toys that we kept fit in this simple six cube shelving unit that we have stashed under our kitchen island (small house problems, amirite?)

 When they walked up the stairs, they immediately noticed something was up.

 Little Brother (3) walked around peering at toys and murmuring, “Something’s different.”
-Big Brother (5) was quiet, but also observing everything as he toured the toys.
+Big Brother (5) was quiet, but also on high alert as he toured the toys.

 Then they sat down and played for HOURS in ways I have never seen them play.
 They took the plastic trays that I usually use for containing learning projects and painting and layered them to make a track to race their cars over.

 I would say this toy decluttering adventure was a great success!

 * Update: you can read all my previous posts about the KonMari method, including: